 Their billing schedule along with the total recurring price can be calculated.
 Once this is done the subscription status is set to active and it is saved.

 In order to cancel, pause reactivate or suspend a subscription, the store owner can click on that subscription order, go to the subscription management page and change the status from active to whichever action needs to be performed.

-When are implementing a subscription model in your WooCommerce store, you need to have a payment gateway plugin that supports automatic recurring payments.
+There are a lot of WooCommerce plugins that properly functioning store needs.
+When you are implementing a subscription model in your WooCommerce store, you need to have a payment gateway plugin that supports automatic recurring payments.
 There are many payment methods available with this plugin depending on the payment gateway.
-Some examples are cash on delivery, cheque, bank transfer and Paypal.
+Some examples are cash on delivery, cheque, bank transfer, and Paypal.
 Other than these, payment gateway plugins can be installed as per user convenience.
 The users can choose any of the methods made available to them according to their convenience to pay for their subscription.

 There is an option for subscription synchronization in the settings.
 This helps the store owner as this aligns or synchronizes all subscription renewals to occur on the same day.
 This feature is very useful in the case of subscription boxes as they consist of different products and also ensures timely delivery of them to all the subscribers.